vbth7777/mpvServer/README.md

 ## Features:

-- Provides a local web server (you can use Localtunnel).
+- Provides a local web server with port 9789

 - Allows you to run MPV command lines in your terminal by making POST requests.